Arslan30/Tweetaption/README.md

 # tweeto.lol
 Turn a video tweet into mp4, original tweet and all (thanks to Ryan of ProductHunt for the better tagline).

 Live version is back up now, [as of today](https://github.com/zlenner/tweeto.lol/issues/1#issue-3529342987).
-We'll see what to do when the money I topped up runs out.
+We'll see what to do when the top-up runs out.

 ## How it works